 - Swap out bread for rye or ezekiel

 Protein bars and protein powder are especially easy ways to increase the amount of protein in your diet.
 They’re low effort and great for days when you’re on-the-go.
-Both whey and pea protein are easy to digest and are excellent for helping support muscle regeneration, healthy weight management and even improving heart health.

 Getting enough protein?